ddebko/go-vizier/README.md

 ### TODO

-- Look into using Dynamic Select Statement reflect.SelectCase
+- Look into using Dynamic Select Statement reflect.SelectCase vs GoSelect
+- Look into Nesting Payload Into Struct For Tracing
 - Observer For The Worker Pool To Record Statistics On States/Edges
 - Detect & Fail On Edge Cycle Within Manager
 - Examples